Signature Projects

 Casino Drill Hall

-The redevelopment of the Drill Hall site provides an opportunity for Council to create an iconic new leisure and tourism space which will define the entry to Casino from the south.
+The redevelopment of the Drill Hall site in provides an opportunity for Council to create an iconic new leisure and tourism space which will define the entry to Casino from the south.

 Casino Memorial Swimming Pool